TrendBit/SMBR-web-control/README.md

 __the server does not support HTTPS protocol__
 ___

-the web control system uses a number of packages, fonts and libraries that require their license to be shipped with the finished product all of their licenses are inside the licenses folder
+The web control system uses a number of packages, fonts and libraries that require their license to be shipped with the finished product all of their licenses are inside the licenses folder

+Some icons are from https://github.com/google/material-design-icons/tree/master in the original, unchanged state.